Our director, Sue Plumb Takamoto, tells the story of how Nozomi Project got started:

 We are committed to helping each staff grow personally and professionally.

-- We conduct bi-annual reviews, where we each seek to grow and become better artisans, administrators, and teammates.
+- We conduct regular reviews, where we each seek to grow and become better artisans, administrators, and teammates.

 - We hold English conversation classes, parenting classes, seminars, and leadership training.